Fedosov dg manifolds associated with Lie pairs: Dolgushev--Fedosov quasi-isomorphisms

+and the maps $\delta$, $\tau$, $\sigma$, and $h$ are those defined in Section~\ref{section:pek}.
+In particular, $\sigma$ is the natural inclusion of graded manifolds $A[1]\into L[1]\oplus B$ defined by Equation~\eqref{Nuuk}. \end{proposition}

 \begin{proof} We proceed by homological perturbation (see Lemma~\ref{Riga}).
-Starting from the filtered contraction of Proposition~\ref{Geneva}, it suffices to perturb the coboundary operator $-\delta$ by the operator $\varrho$ (see Proposition~\ref{Zurich}).
-We have $\sum_{k=1}^{\infty}\sigma(\varrho h)^k =0$ as, for all $n,p\in\NO$,
+Starting from the filtered contraction of Proposition~\ref{Geneva}, it suffices to perturb the coboundary operator $-\delta$ by the operator $\varrho$ (see Lemma~\ref{Zurich}) to obtain the new contraction